atlas-lion91/Deployment_4/README.md

 - *Integration*: Jenkins integrates seamlessly with other tools and services.

 8) **Nginx Configuration**: Nginx is a high-performance web server and reverse proxy that enhances security, load balancing, and the overall performance of your application.
+   **Gunicorn** is a Python Web Server Gateway Interface HTTP server.
+It can be used to serve Python web applications.

    * Install Nginx (https://www.nginx.com/blog/setting-up-nginx/) and update the default configuration file (`/etc/nginx/sites-enabled/default`) to act as a reverse proxy, forwarding requests to the application server running on port 8000.

     ```nginx
     server {